STEP 3. STAINING and CARING FOR YOUR LOG HOME

 There is no secret in retaining the beauty of your log home.
 A little care and maintenance along with the use of quality products designed specifically for log homes will not only keep your home looking great but will also preserve the integrity of the logs and help prevent costly repairs.
 You can do no better than selecting any of Perma-Chink Systems’ Family of Log Home Products.

 Lifeline Ultra-2™ followed with a clear topcoat of Lifeline Advance™ Satin or Gloss combine to form the ultimate exterior finish system for your log home.
-Through many years of research, development and experience, Perma-Chink Systems has perfected waterborne finishes that provide the following benefits.
+Through many years of research, development and experience, Perma-Chink Systems has perfected water-borne finishes that provide the following benefits.

 - Lifeline stains and topcoats provide the best-looking finish you can find.
 They distinguish your home by highlighting the grain and texture to bring out the natural beauty of your wood.
 Compare them to any finish you can find.
 Others have tried to copy the look and performance of Lifeline but never succeeded.

-- Lifeline’s high-performance polymers encase the wood fibers to protect the surface, where the protection is needed.
+- Lifeline’s high-performance polymers encase the wood fibres to protect the surface, where the protection is needed.
 Lifeline forms a flexible coating that expands and contracts to accommodate seasonal expansion and shrinking of the wood.

 - Pigments and Ultraviolet (UV) inhibitors are important components for protecting wood.
 Although UV inhibitors help extend the life of the finish, it is the pigments that provide long-term protection against UV rays while highlighting the natural wood grain appearance.
 Both Lifeline Ultra-2 and Lifeline EXterior contain these necessary, valuable pigments.